Hot Springs driver shot after pursuit faces felony, misdemeanor charges

 It was later determined he had a warrant for a parole violation, and he remained in custody Monday.

-Tucker also exited the vehicle through the passenger window and "offered resistance to the officers."
+Tucker also exited the vehicle through the passenger window and "offered resistance to the officers," according to the affidavit.
 After a short struggle, he was taken into custody.
 The affidavit notes Parker suffered injuries to his forehead while attempting to take Tucker into custody.

 It was determined the Malibu was not registered and had no insurance, the affidavit said.